jamesroutley/24a2/website/content/reference/interfaces/gameconfig.md

 • **create**? : *undefined | function*

-`create` is a function which is called once, just before the game starts running.
+`create(game)` is a function which is called once, just before the game starts running.
 You can use it to initialise game state, if needed.

 ___